camerxnlol/6104-fa25-team-project/design/functional_design/development_plan.md

 ## 3. Key Risks, Mitigations, and Fallbacks
 ### 3.1 External APIs & LLM Reliability

-**Risk**
-* LLM (e.g., Gemini) may return invalid or low-quality YouTube links, or calls may be slow/limited.
-* YouTube API quotas or regional restrictions could break the “play this song” experience.
+**Risk**: LLM (e.g., Gemini) may return invalid or low-quality YouTube links, or calls may be slow/limited; YouTube API quotas or regional restrictions could break the “play this song” experience.

 **Mitigations**
 * Add a validation layer: check that returned URLs are valid YouTube links; optionally prefetch metadata (title, channel) to confirm.